Do you want to start a podcast for free in 2023?

 If you have a little bit of a budget, I recommend Fiverr (Or you can contact me, I’m a designer too:) to create your podcast cover art.
 Also, if you have more money, you can check out 99design to create a professional podcast cover art.

 If you are a solo podcaster, you can start recording your first podcast episode on Audacity, or you can directly record your podcast on apps such as Anchor and Spreaker, both available on iPhone and Android.

-On the other hand, if you want to record remote interviews, you can use Skype, but Skype audio quality isn’t good enough, and you need a call recorder to record Skype calls.
+On the other hand, if you want to record remote interviews, you can use Skype, but Skype’s audio quality isn’t good enough, and you need a call recorder to record Skype calls.

-If you need to record you and your guests on separate tracks, then Zencastr is the right tool to go.
-Zencastr free plan allows you to record up to 8 hours per month (Which is enough) for up to 2 guests in MP3 format.
+If you need to record yourself and your guests on separate tracks, then Zencastr is the right tool to go with.
+Zencastr’s free plan allows you to record up to 8 hours per month (Which is enough) for up to 2 guests in MP3 format.

 I recently knew about Spreaker Studio and it seems to be a great option as well to record, host, and distribute your podcast.